BrowserBox/BrowserBox/docs/docker_README.md

 ## Progress & Roadmap

-Viewfinder aims for feature-parity with desktop and mobile browsers, but also to push the limits of this technology with extra features like co-browsing.
+BrowserBox aims for feature-parity with desktop and mobile browsers, but also to push the limits of this technology with extra features like co-browsing.
 The list below shows our progress toward those goals.
-Please note that ⭐ features are only available in Viewfinder Pro.
+Please note that ⭐ features are only available in BrowserBox Pro.

 **Browser Features**
 - [✔️] Back and forward history buttons